 No drug could have given me as much relief as the power of my own mind.
 Hypnosis was like a key that turned a lock and opened a portal to a part of my mind that I had not been aware of.

-My fascination with Piccard’s use of hypnosis led me to train with the world-renowned Marisa Peer, described as Britain’s Best Therapist.
+My hypnotherapy training began several years ago with world-renowned Marisa Peer, described as Britain’s Best Therapist.
 Marisa was mentored by Gil Boyne, a master hypnotist who ranks with Milton Erickson as one of the giants in the field.
-After completing her studies in hypnosis in America, Marisa returned to her home in England where she established a thriving practice.

 C. Hyp The Marisa Peer School